Ayush59699/Portfolio/README.md

 My personal portfolio <a href="/" target="_blank">Ayush.S </a> which features some of my github projects as well as my resume and technical skills.<br/>

-This project was built using these technologies.
+This project was built usin these technologies.

 - React.js
 - Node.js